deep-1405/FlightsAndSearchService/README.md

 }

 ```
-- Once you have added your db config as listed above, ggo to the src folder from  your terminal and execute `npx sequelize db:create`
+- Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`
 and then execute

 `npx sequelize db:migrate`
 ```

 ## DB Design
   - Airplane Table
   - Flight